 Key aspects of diplomatic relations

-Switzerland recognised Kosovo as an independent state after it declared independence from Serbia on 27 February 2008 and subsequently established diplomatic and consular relations with the new Republic of Kosovo.
-Switzerland and Kosovo have signed a number of bilateral agreements covering technical and financial cooperation, civil aviation, free movement of persons and goods, trade, investment protection and social security
+Switzerland recognised Kosovo's independence from Serbia on 27 February 2008 and established diplomatic and consular relations with the new Republic of Kosovo.
+Switzerland and Kosovo have signed a number of bilateral agreements covering technical and financial cooperation, civil aviation, free movement of persons and goods, trade, investment protection and social security.

 Cooperation in education, research and innovation